apache/trafficcontrol/docs/source/api/cdns_name_snapshot.rst

 	:httpsPort: The port number on which this Traffic Monitor listens for incoming HTTPS requests
 	:ip6:       This Traffic Monitor's IPv6 address
 	:ip:        This Traffic Monitor's IPv4 address
-	:location:  The name of the Cache Group to which this Traffic Monitor belongs
+	:location:  The name of the :term:`Cache Group` to which this Traffic Monitor belongs
 	:port:      The port number on which this Traffic Monitor listens for incoming HTTP requests
-	:profile:   The name of the profile used by this Traffic Monitor
+	:profile:   The :ref:`profile-name` of the :term:`Profile` used by this Traffic Monitor

 		.. note:: For legacy reasons, this must always start with "RASCAL-".